Nonuniqueness in law for stochastic hypodissipative Navier-Stokes equations: Introduction

 In the light of this extensive list of ill-posedness results, it is natural to ask whether the situation is different in the presence of stochastic forces.
 Indeed, as a well-known general rule, under appropriate conditions, PDEs may be regularized by introducing random forces acting on the equation in the sense that certain ill-posed deterministic problems have well-posed stochastic counterparts.
 In a nutshell, this phenomenon of \textit{regularization by noise} (cf. \cite{Veretennikov80, KR05, FGP10}, and \cite{Gess18} for a nice overview of the subject) works when a sufficiently active noise (e.g. acting nontrivially in sufficiently many directions) moves solutions away from singularities of the underlying vector field.
 In the light of such results, the above mentioned ill-posedness results obtained by convex integration techniques did not rule out the possibility of well-posedness of their stochastic counterparts.
 However, as mentioned above, the general hopes that (pathwise) uniqueness might hold for prominent fluid dynamical stochastic PDEs were shattered by \cite{HZZ_stoNSE}.

 The present paper seeks to apply the ideas of \cite{HZZ_stoNSE} to the case of the stochastic fractional Navier--Stokes equations in the hypodissipative case.
-This equation was introduced by J.L.
-Lions \cite{Lions69} in 1969, who proved the existence of strong solutions if $\alpha \geq \frac{5}{4}$, i.e. for a dissipation effect stronger than in the case of the classical Navier--Stokes equations (the hyperdissipative case).
+This equation was introduced by J.-L. Lions \cite{Lions69} in 1969, who proved the existence of strong solutions if $\alpha \geq \frac{5}{4}$, i.e. for a dissipation effect stronger than in the case of the classical Navier--Stokes equations (the hyperdissipative case).
 Later, Tao \cite{Tao09} proved that in the critical case $\alpha = \frac{5}{4}$, existence of a global regular solution still holds even when the equation is perturbed by a logarithmically supercritical operator.
 Partial regularity results in the flavor of Caffarelli, Kohn and Nirenberg \cite{CKN82} were provided in the works \cite{CDLM20, RWW16, TY15}.
-In the stochastic case, the only well-posedness result dealing explicitely with the fractional Navier--Stokes equations seems to be due to Debbi \cite{Debbi16}, who shows existence of local mild and martingale solutions as well as Beale-Kato-Majda-type criteria for uniqueness.
+In the stochastic case, the only well-posedness result dealing explicitly with the fractional Navier--Stokes equations seems to be due to Debbi \cite{Debbi16}, who shows existence of local mild and martingale solutions as well as Beale-Kato-Majda-type criteria for uniqueness.

 Unsurprisingly, the fractional Navier--Stokes equations have also been treated by convex integration techniques, both in the deterministic and the stochastic case, in two as well as in three spatial dimensions.
 In three dimensions, the first works in this direction are due to Colombo, De Lellis and De Rosa \cite{CDLDR18} who proved ill-posedness even in the class of Leray solutions for the hypodissipative Navier--Stokes equations with $0 < \alpha < \frac{1}{5}$.
 De Rosa \cite{DR19} extended this result to an Onsager-type theorem.
-Recently, Yamazaki proved nonuniqueness in law to the hyperdissipative stochastic Navier--Stokes equations up to $\alpha = \frac{5}{4}$.
+The hyperdissipative deterministic case $\alpha \in [1, 5/4)$ was treated by Luo and Titi \cite{LT20} as well as Buckmaster, Colombo and Vicol \cite{BCV22}.
+Recently, Yamazaki proved nonuniqueness in law to the hyperdissipative stochastic Navier--Stokes equations.
 The two-dimensional deterministic case was treated by Luo and Qu \cite{LQ20}, and a stochastic result is due to Yamazaki \cite{Yamazaki20b}.